Brandon-JP-Lambert/spectrums-frameworks-and-methods/README.md

 _Home Sleep Apnea Testing (HSAT)_: A portable diagnostic test that records airflow, respiratory effort, and blood oxygen levels to identify and assess the severity of sleep apnea in a home setting.

 _Functional Magnetic Resonance Imaging (fMRI)_: While not used as a primary method for sleep studies, fMRI can measure brain activity during sleep and help explore the neural mechanisms underlying sleep regulation and the impact of sleep on cognitive functions.

-## Usage

-This repository is designed to provide prompt templates that can be edited to fit any topic of interest.
-Simply replace the prompts with your desired topic and generate contextually appropriate content using generative AI tools like ChatGPT.

 ## License